 Yes — cure again under the UV lamp.
 In most cases this solves the problem immediately.

 Possible reasons include a weak UV light, a very thick layer that UV light cannot penetrate, or old and expired resin.
+A dedicated UV lamp like the one included in our 195 Pcs UV Resin Kit ensures consistent curing every time.

 Use thin layers, avoid excess glitter or pigment, remove bubbles before curing, and work in a clean and dry environment.

 Yes, UV resin can cure under sunlight, but it is slower and less consistent than a dedicated UV lamp.
 A UV lamp gives better and faster results every time.
+See our full Resin Art Guide for more tips on UV curing.